kyletimmermans/shell-color-prompt-tool/README.md

 Steps:
+1. Print Welcome Message
-1. Grab their current PS1
+2. Grab their current PS1
-2. Decode what each piece of their PS1/prompt is
+3. Decode what each piece of their PS1/prompt is
-3. Print list of colors for reference
+4. Print list of colors for reference
-3. Allow them to chose each piece of their PS1/prompt and color it
+5. Allow them to chose each piece of their PS1/prompt and color it